Eddy Raven: Beginnings

 In 1981, record producer Jimmy Bowen heard "Dealin' with the Devil" and helped Raven sign to Elektra Records.
 According to Raven, Bowen was the first record producer he encountered who was willing to let him record "my music, not what the record company wanted me to cut."
 His only Elektra album, Desperate Dreams, came out late that year.
-The album accounted for four chart singles on Hot Country Songs between 1981 and 1982: "I Should've Called", "Who Do You Know in California", "A Little Bit Crazy", and "She's Playing Hard to Forget", the last of which became his first top ten hit there.
+The album accounted for four chart singles on Hot Country Songs between 1981 and 1982: "I Should've Called", "Who Do You Know in California", "A Little Bit Crazy", and "She's Playing Hard to Forget", the last of which became his first top-10 hit there.
 Raven wrote the first three by himself.
 At the time of the album's release, Raven said that many of his songs were inspired by situations that he had encountered while touring.
-Specifically, he stated that "Who Do You Know in California" was inspired by an extramarital affair he had heard of in Dallas, Texas, but changed to being set in California because the latter fit the song's meter better.
+Specifically, he stated, "Who Do You Know in California" was inspired by an extramarital affair he had heard of in Dallas, Texas, but changed to being set in California because the latter fit the song's meter better.
 A concert review in The Arizona Republic noted of Raven's style at the time that his style had potential for pop crossovers, while also stating that the song showed his lyrical skill by not resolving its central theme.
 Record World wrote of the album that Raven's "commercial potential has not yet been reached", while praising the vocal delivery on the singles.
 Tom Roland of Allmusic thought that the album had more creative control from Raven than its predecessors did.
 At the end of his contract with Elektra, Raven had a second album recorded but never released, although it did have one charted single in "San Antonio Nights".
-Once his contract ended, Raven chose to undergo a brief recording hiatus in order to determine the viability of his career.
+Once his contract ended, Raven chose to undergo a brief recording hiatus to determine the viability of his career.
 During this hiatus, he disassociated himself from his existing producers and managers and began writing songs with Frank J. Myers, a songwriter who was also the guitarist and bandleader of his road band.
 After having success on the songwriting front, which included the title track of Tanya Tucker's late-1982 album Changes, Raven was inspired to resume recording in 1984.